Meeting Room Application Requirements

 Any other activity which would materially and substantially interfere with proper functions of the Library, such as excessive noise, a significant safety hazard or a significant security risk.

-Use of the Meeting Room will be given in the following order:
+Use of the Meeting Room will prioritized as follows:

-- Homewood Public Library District-sponsored meetings or programs, including meetings of the Board of Trustees.
+- Library-sponsored meetings or programs, including meetings of the Board of Trustees.

-- Meetings of the Friends of the Homewood Public Library District and other library-related groups.
+- Meetings of the Friends of the Homewood Library and other Library-related groups.

-- Meetings or programs of groups/non-profit organizations located in the Homewood Public Library District.
+- Meetings or programs of non-profit groups/organizations located within the Library District.

 No organization may use the Meeting Room more than 4 times in a calendar year.

-A group or organization which has been denied permission to use the Meeting Room by the Library Administrator may appeal such denial to the Board of Trustees at the Board's next regularly scheduled meeting.
+A group or organization which has been denied permission to use the Meeting Room by the Administrative Librarian may appeal such denial to the Board of Trustees at the Board's next regularly scheduled meeting.

 Applications may not be submitted more than 3 months prior to the use date.

-A Library staff member will check the Meeting Room before and after each scheduled use, and the Library Administrator will notify in writing the person who applied to use the room of any violations of the meeting room regulations.
-The Library Administrator will also notify the Board of Trustees, which may consider suspending the privilege of using the Meeting Room to that group/organization.
-The Board of Trustees, after giving proper notification and due process to that group/organization, may suspend the group/organization's Meeting Room privileges.
+A Library staff member will check the Meeting Room before and after each scheduled use, and the Administrative Librarian will notify in writing the person who applied to use the room of any violations of the Meeting Room regulations.
+The Administrative Librarian will also notify the Board of Trustees, which may consider suspending the privilege of using the Meeting Room to that group or organization.
+The Board of Trustees, after giving proper notification and due process to that group or organization, may suspend the group or organization's Meeting Room privileges.

-The following regulations apply to patrons' use of the Meeting Room:
+The following regulations apply to Meeting Room use:

-- When a group finds it necessary to cancel a meeting, notice should be given to the Library.
+- When a group or organizations finds it necessary to cancel a meeting, notice should be given to the Library.

-- Set-up of the room is the responsibility of the group unless a set up/dismantle charge of $30.00 per meeting room is paid.
-This is payable in advance.
+- Set-up of the room is the responsibility of the group unless a set up/dismantle charge of $30.00 per meeting room is paid in advance.

 - No group or organization may charge an admission fee to the Meeting Room, except for Library-sponsored programs for which fees may be charged to defray expenses.

-- State law prohibits smoking and alcohol on Library property.
+- State law prohibits alcohol on Library property.